zalenix/portaldocs/portal-sdk/templates/top-extensions-controls-playground.md

 You quickly see every property that can be sent to the control as an option, in addition to all of the properties that it can return.

-For specific playground extension issues or general playground extension feedback, please reach out to  <a href="mailto:ibizacontrols@microsoft.com?subject=Playground Extension issues or feedback">ibizacontrols@microsoft.com</a>.
+For specific playground extension issues or general playground extension feedback, please reach out to  <a href="mailto:ibizacontrols@microsoft.com?subject=Playground%20Extension%20issues%20or%20feedback">ibizacontrols@microsoft.com</a>.